 Dating from the early 1960s to the break-up of the Soviet Union in 1991, the aesthetic value of Jacob and Kenda Bar-Gera’s collection of Soviet Non-Conformist Art speaks for itself, yet what is remarkable is how these works collectively shine a light on a whole generation of Russian artists.
-Ahead of the Bar-Gera Collection of Soviet Non-Conformist Art sale in London on 29 November, the family spoke to Jo Vickery about their parents’ outstanding collection.
+Sotheby’s is honored to have offered over almost 200 works from this legendary collection over the past two years and will be including an additional 38 lots in the online-only sale, Escape Artist: The Non-Conformists (20 September – 5 October).
+Ahead of the Bar-Gera Collection of Soviet Non-Conformist Art sale in London in November 2016, the family spoke to Jo Vickery about their parents’ outstanding collection.

 What does this sale mean to you personally?

 This collection was the life project of our parents.
 Their aim was to find a permanent place for the collection to share it with the public, but they passed away before they achieved this goal.
 For us it is hard emotionally to say goodbye to works that belonged to our childhood and many of the artists felt like part of our family, however, now it is time to let other people enjoy and become part of these fabulous works.

 KENDA AND JACOB BAR-GERA.

 Kenda Bar-Gera was a well-established gallerist of Russian avant-garde art when she first started to take an interest in contemporary art from Russia, which at the time was completely unknown, and I am struck by how your father Jacob once said that collecting was a kind of ‘fate’ that it was something deeply connected with their own life stories.
 Collecting seems to have been something far more than a pastime or hobby.
 Can you say something about how important their collection of non-conformist Russian art was to them?